 -

-Clean hands reduce the risk of germ transfer.
+Cleaning hands to reduce the risk of germ transfer.
 Do strict handwashing (20 seconds with soap) before touching the baby.
 Always keep a sanitizer handy for outings.

 -